Choose another writer in this calendar:

 front, he had asked Blanche to pray for him every day.

-Péguy was a creation of his time in many respects.
+Péguy was a creation of his time, the world of Belle Époque France and modern West before the Great War, in many respects.
 As the author of one-liners, he is still often quoted. ("Tyranny is always better organized than freedom.")
 In the English-speaking world, his name is still relatively unknown, although there are translations and studies of his work.
 In 1943-44 Ann and Julien Green published first time in English collected fragments of Péguy's writings, and in 1984 the British poet Geoffrey Hill devoted to him the poem The Mystery of the Charity of Charles Péguy.
 A polemic social thinker and independent religious writer, Péguy's legacy has been ideologically contradictory.
 It has been even suggested, that Péguy -- an active opponent of anti-Semitism - can be counted among the "fathers" of French literary fascism.
 Péguy's French critics have concluded, that he "is a unique man of letters, and unclassifiable writer," and that his genius is "to force admiration in his very faults."

-For further reading: Charles Péguy et ses Cahiers by François Porché (1914); 'Charles Péguy,' in The Essentials of Mysticism by Evelyn Underhill (1920); Péguy: soldat de la vérité by R. Secretain (1944); Péguy by Romain Rolland (1944); Charles Péguy: The Pursuit of Salvation by Yvonne Servais (1953); Connaissance de Péguy by Jean Delaporte (1955); Péguy by Alexander Dru (1957); Péguy, l'homme et l'œuvre by B. Guyon (1960); Charles Péguy: A Study in Integrity by Marjorie Villiers (1965); Charles Péguy: The Decline of an Idealist by Hans A. Schmitt (1967); La Ballade du cœur by J. Sabiani (1973); Péguy l'inchrétien by Jean Bastaire (1991); Charles Péguy, biographie by Marc Tardieu (1993); Charles Péguy, la révolution et la grâce by Robert Burac (1994); Jews and Christians on Time and Eternity: Charles Péguy's Portrait of Berhard-Lazare by Annette Aronowicz (1998); 'Charles Peguy,' in Some Catholic Writers by Ralph McInerny (2007); The Passion of Charles Péguy: Literature, Modernity, and the Crisis of Historicism by Glenn H. Roe (2014); Philosophie de Péguy, ou, Les mémoires d'un imbécile by Camille Riquier (2017). - Suomennoksia: 'Viatomien lasten mysteerio,' suom.
+For further reading: Charles Péguy et ses Cahiers by François Porché (1914); 'Charles Péguy,' in The Essentials of Mysticism by Evelyn Underhill (1920); Péguy: soldat de la vérité by R. Secretain (1944); Péguy by Romain Rolland (1944); Charles Péguy: The Pursuit of Salvation by Yvonne Servais (1953); Connaissance de Péguy by Jean Delaporte (1955); Péguy by Alexander Dru (1957); Péguy, l'homme et l'œuvre by B. Guyon (1960); Charles Péguy: A Study in Integrity by Marjorie Villiers (1965); Charles Péguy: The Decline of an Idealist by Hans A. Schmitt (1967); La Ballade du cœur by J. Sabiani (1973); Péguy l'inchrétien by Jean Bastaire (1991); Charles Péguy, biographie by Marc Tardieu (1993); Charles Péguy, la révolution et la grâce by Robert Burac (1994); Jews and Christians on Time and Eternity: Charles Péguy's Portrait of Berhard-Lazare by Annette Aronowicz (1998); 'Charles Peguy,' in Some Catholic Writers by Ralph McInerny (2007); The Passion of Charles Péguy: Literature, Modernity, and the Crisis of Historicism by Glenn H. Roe (2014); Philosophie de Péguy, ou, Les mémoires d'un imbécile by Camille Riquier (2017); Carnal Spirit: the Revolutions of Charles Péguy by Matthew W. Maguire (2019). - Suomennoksia: 'Viatomien lasten mysteerio,' suom.
 Saima Harmaja, teoksessa Ranskan kirjallisuuden kultainen kirja, toim.
 Anna-Maria Tallgren (1934); Chartres'n tie, suomentanut Anna-Maija Raittila, toimittanut Osmo Pekonen (2003).